 Transactional Keywords

-The transactional category usually involves explicit intent to purchase products or services.
+Transactional keywords usually involve explicit intent to purchase products or services.
 Example: “Buy Sony 4K TV.”
 Positioning your business against transactional search can significantly boost ROI by driving hot leads ready for conversions.

 Primary Keywords